Back to Blog

 4. Cross-platform monitoring

 Each AI platform behaves differently.
-Our research across 5,600 queries shows a brand can appear in 82% of Gemini responses and 0% of AI Overviews.
-You can't manage what you don't measure — and traditional rank tracking doesn't cover this.
+Our research across our category research shows a brand can appear in 82% of Gemini responses and 0% of AI Overviews.
+You can't manage what you don't measure, and traditional rank tracking doesn't cover this.

 The Click Landscape Is Changing Too